boonlogic/boon-docs/docs/Intro_to_Clustering.md

 ![Logo](../images/BoonLogic.png)
-# Introduction to Clustering with the Boon Nano
+# Introduction to the Boon Nano

 The Boon Nano is a high-speed, high-efficiency, clustering and segmentation algorithm based on unsupervised machine learning.
 The Nano builds clusters of similar *n*-space vectors (or **patterns**) in real-time based on their similarity.
 Each pattern has a sequence of **features** that the Nano uses in its measurement of similarity.